 Bosler Hall Room 116

 Prof. McMenamin specializes in medieval and renaissance Italian literature.
 He has published articles on Dante, Petrarch and Italian lyric poetry and is particularly interested in questions concerning medieval philosophy.
-This year, besides language courses, Prof. McMenamin will be teaching a medieval/renaissance survey of Italian literature (Fall), Dante's 'Divine Comedy' in English (Spring) and a seminar on Boccaccio's 'Decameron' (Spring).
+In the fall, Prof. McMenamin will be teaching a medieval/renaissance survey of Italian literature (IT301: The Discourse of Love) and an intermediate Italian language course (IT116).
+In the spring, he will teach a topics course on the History of Italian Food (IT321) and an advanced Italian writing course (IT231).
 Prof. McMenamin has participated in the LGBTQQIA Pride@Dickinson Safe Zone Training.

 ITAL 116 Intermediate Italian

 Intensive introduction to conversation and composition, with special attention to grammar review and refinement.
 Essays, fiction and theater, as well as Italian television and films, provide opportunities to improve familiarity with contemporary Italian language and civilization.
 Prerequisite: 104 or the equivalent.

 ITAL 301 The Discourse of Love